kaaproject/kaa/doc/Programming-guide/Getting-started/index.md

 # Installation and configuration

 Before you start using the Kaa framework, you need to install it.
-You can install Kaa in the [single node](Single-node-installation) mode or [distributed ](../../Administration-guide/System-installation/Cluster-setup)mode.
-The installation procedure is described in [Installation guide](../../Administration-guide/System-installation).
+You can install Kaa in the [single node]({{root_url}}Administration-guide/System-installation/Single-node-installation/) mode or [distributed ]({{root_url}}Administration-guide/System-installation/Cluster-setup)mode.
+The installation procedure is described in [Installation guide]({{root_url}}Administration-guide/System-installation).

 However, we recommend that you start exploring Kaa using Sandbox.
 Kaa Sandbox is an easy-to-use virtual environment that includes all the components that you need in order to learn Kaa, build a proof of concept and test your own applications locally.
 Sandbox also includes demo client applications.

 The Sandbox setup procedure is straightforward and can be done instantly.
-See [Sandbox guide](Sandbox) for details.
+See [Sandbox installation video](https://www.youtube.com/watch?v=ynbxcRdgXFU) for details.

 # Your first Kaa application